sensu/sensu-docs/content/sensu-enterprise/2.8/upgrading.md

 Upgrading Sensu Enterprise is usually a straightforward process.
 In most cases, upgrading Sensu Enterprise only requires upgrading to the latest package.
-Certain versions of Sensu Enterprise emay include changes that are *not backwards compatible* and require additional steps be taken when upgrading.
+Certain versions of Sensu Enterprise may include changes that are *not backwards compatible* and require additional steps be taken when upgrading.